Moving Target Ephemerides

 tools or package parameters.

-The observatory orbit is now updated with the post-launch, post-insertion solution in the JPL Horizons ephemeris generation system and is no longer using the predicted ephemeris.
-Station-keeping to maintain the observatory's orbit about the L2 point will be performed roughly once every 2 or 3 weeks.
-Therefore, it is expected that the updated JWST orbit from each station-keeping procedure will be sent to JPL and incorporated in Horizons shortly after each maneuver.
+The observatory orbit in the JPL Horizons ephemeris generation system is the post-launch, post-insertion solution.
+Station-keeping to maintain the observatory's orbit about the L2 point is performed roughly once every 2 or 3 weeks.
+Shortly after each station-keeping maneuver, the updated JWST orbit is sent to JPL and incorporated in Horizons.
 A description of the orbit and the station-keeping procedures can be found on the JWST Orbit page.

 There are 2 ways to specify JWST as the Observer Location in Horizons: @jwst, or the observatory code, 500@-170.
 Figures 1–3 provide a quick walkthrough for specifying the Observer Location in Horizons.